-What I have set out below are initial considerations if you have an employment law issue and are seeking advice.
+What we set out below are initial considerations if you have an employment law issue and are seeking advice.
 If you consider the below and try to obtain the information, you will save a lot of time and anguish trying to get help / advice.

 1. Do you have legal expenses cover?